Microservices architecture on Azure Kubernetes Service (AKS)

 - Use pod disruption budgets to limit how many pods can be evicted from a service at a time.

 The cluster autoscaler scales the number of nodes.
 If pods can't be scheduled because of resource constraints, the cluster autoscaler will provision more nodes.
-(Note: Integration between AKS and the cluster autoscaler is currently in preview.)

 Whereas HPA looks at actual resources consumed or other metrics from running pods, the cluster autoscaler is provisioning nodes for pods that aren't scheduled yet.
 Therefore, it looks at the requested resources, as specified in the Kubernetes pod spec for a deployment.
 Use load testing to fine-tune these values.